During our adoption process, our case worker shared this important piece of advice about writing profiles:

 If you write about your pets, be sure you refer to them as “rescued,” not “adopted.”

-It’s such a simple, thoughtful piece of advice that can make a world of difference to potential birth moms.
+It’s such a simple, thoughtful piece of advice that can make a world of difference to expectant moms.

 Do you have any advice to share on writing adoption profiles?
 We’d love to hear from you!

 Jessica Butler is the creator of "Raise Magazine," stepmother of two, and adoptive mother of one.
 Prior to "Raise," she was a writer on USA’s "In Plain Sight" and TNT’s "The Last Ship."
 She and her husband, writer/producer Warren Bell, co-created the Nick at Nite series "Instant Mom," based on her life as a stepmother.
 She lives in Los Angeles with her husband and toddler son, Levon.